programmfabrik/easydb-documentation/en/technical/api/search/search.md

 Also it is possible to use the field "_score" which allows to sort by the relevance of the object in the search.
 The more should clauses that match, the more relevant the object.

+#### Output: sort

+When sorting fields are defined each object will includes an attribute "_sort" with an array of values used to sort, one value per sorting field.
+Sort values are encoded in base64.

 ### <a name="aggregations"></a> Aggregations